stdlib-js/stdlib/CONTRIBUTING.md

 ### GitHub

 -   When linking to specific lines of code in an issue or a pull request, hit the `y` key while viewing a file on GitHub.
 Doing so reloads the page with a URL that includes the specific version of the file you are viewing.
 This ensures that, when you refer to specific lines, these same lines can be easily viewed in the future, even if the content of the file changes.
--   GitHub does not send notifications when you push a commit and update a [pull request][github-pull-request], so be sure to comment on the pull request thread to inform reviewers that you have made changes.
+-   GitHub does not send notifications to project maintainers when you push a commit and update a [pull request][github-pull-request], so be sure to comment on the pull request thread to inform reviewers that you have made changes and request another review using the GitHub UI.

 ### Writing Tests